 You or your group leader must have the reservation number, and all must have valid ID when actually hiking down into the area.
 Do not leave the trail head and hike to the village without having the reservation number and your valid ID.

-Guides, group leaders, and individuals going it alone, need to pay the fees up front when making reservations.
-All must be checked in when passing by the Camper Check-in office after hiking to the village of Supai.
+Group leaders (and all members), and individuals going it alone, must be checked in when passing by the Camper Check-in office after hiking to the village of Supai.
 All individuals must have a ID Wrist band, or personal tag, issued by the Camper Check-in office.
-Each group leader is also issued one group tent tag.
-If you are a single visitor that means you will have a ID wrist band or personal tag, plus a tent tag.
+Each group leader is also issued one group tent tag. [subject to current year procedures] If you are a single visitor that means you will have an ID wrist band or personal tag, plus a tent tag.

 The tent tag is affixed to your tent (if a single camper), or to the group leaders tent.
 In the case of the group leader it specifies how many people are in the group.
 I assume all people of a group need to be in the general vicinity of the single tent tag that is issued.
 Rangers do come through the camp area on a daily basis checking tent tags.